MayLau-CbL/flutter_horizontal_center_date_picker/README.md

 This shows Widget's full customizations:
 ```
 HorizontalDatePickerWidget({
-    @required this.startDate,
+    required this.startDate,
-    @required this.endDate,
+    required this.endDate,
-    @required this.selectedDate,
+    required this.selectedDate,
-    @required this.widgetWidth,
+    required this.widgetWidth,
-    @required this.datePickerController,
+    required this.datePickerController,
     this.dateItemComponentList = const <DateItem>[
       DateItem.Month,
       DateItem.Day,